সব ভাল তার শেষ ভাল যার (All Is Well That Ends Well)

 • Harmony is restored through love, truth, and forgiveness.

-Characters:
+Main Characters:

 • Dr. Harishchandra Dutta – Hiya’s father, a well-respected doctor and intellectual, who carries the weight of societal duty but is deeply concerned about his daughter’s future.

-• Kartik – A wise and aging confidant, offering sage advice, and observing the actions of others with a keen sense of humor and perspective.
+• Kartik Bandyopadhyay – A wise and aging confidant, offering sage advice, and observing the actions of others with a keen sense of humor and perspective.

-• Gopal – A comedic figure, serving as the bumbling yet lovable servant who, through his antics, reveals deeper truths about human nature.
+• Gopal Mondal – A comedic figure, serving as the bumbling yet lovable servant who, through his antics, reveals deeper truths about human nature.

 • Mayuri Ghosh – The widow and Laboni’s mother, whose past is filled with mysteries that slowly unravel throughout the play.